Skip to main content

 Plitvice Lakes National Park

 Most visitors opt to explore Plitvice Lakes National Park on a day trip.
-Tours run from a number of Croatian cities, including Zadar (the closest), Split, Zagreb, Trogir, Rijeka, and even Dubrovnik.
-A Plitvice Lakes tour typically takes in the best viewpoints and boardwalks, while an entrance ticket includes an electric boat ride around the lakes and a ride on the park’s panoramic train.
+Guided tours run from a number of Croatian cities, including Zadar (the closest), Split, Zagreb, Trogir, Rijeka, and even Dubrovnik.
+A Plitvice Lakes tour typically takes in the best viewpoints and boardwalks, while an entrance ticket includes an electric boat ride around the lakes and a ride on the park's panoramic train.
 It’s possible to take in the highlights in two hours, but for a more comprehensive visit, book a full-day tour.

 • Restaurants, snack bars, and restrooms are located near the park’s visitor center.